 A relatively large number of people in Salt Point telecommute to their jobs.
 Overall, about 7.96% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Salt Point is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Salt Point does not have a public transit system used by locals to get to and from work.

-The education level of Salt Point citizens is a little higher than the average for US cities and towns: 23.64% of adults in Salt Point have at least a bachelor's degree.
+The population of Salt Point overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Salt Point, 23.64% have at least a bachelor's degree.

 The per capita income in Salt Point in 2022 was $34,333, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $137,332 for a family of four.